yhpf/kickstarter/README.md

 ## Notebooks

 ### kickstarter.ipynb
 Initial work with the data.
+Includes cleaning, EDA and data munching.

+### kickstarter.ipynb
+Using the data to find insights.

 ## PDF
 Contains the presentation of the findings made prior to GA, only working with MS Excel.